-The call for projects deals mainly with the assessment and analysis of risks related to radiofrequencies, to human health, in the general population and in the workplace.
-The themes covered by this CRP are provided in Annex 1 as a list of research questions.
+The call for projects deals mainly with the assessment and analysis of risks of radiofrequencies to human health, in the general population or in the workplace, and for ecosystems.
+The topics covered by this CRP are provided in Annex 1 as a list of research questions.